American Ferret Association, Inc.

 Support Our Sponsors

-The American Ferret Association offers the following official statements regarding the issues of declawing and breeding ferrets.
+The American Ferret Association offers the following official statements;

 AFA Position Statement on Declawing Ferrets